Kärcher Electric wiping mop EWM 2

 The EWM 2 cordless mop easily removes stains and splashes – without having to drag a bucket around or any need for scrubbing.
 It leaves surfaces 20% cleaner than a mop.* Battery run time: approx. 20 mins.

-Removing stains and splashes right up to the edge – without the need for a bucket or any tireless scrubbing.
-Not possible?
-It's easily done!
-The EWM 2 electric wiping mop with two tanks makes this possible – and conventional wiping mops redundant.
-The rotating rollers are constantly wetted with fresh water while the dirt collected ends up in the dirty water tank.
-Hygienic!Spin technology eliminates up to 99% of all bacteria**, leaving floors 20% cleaner than with conventional wiping mops.* Thanks to its slim design and manoeuvrable swivel joint, the EWM 2 fits perfectly under furniture and can also be stored in a space-saving manner.
+If you thought you needed a bucket and endless scrubbing to remove stains and splashes right up to the edges – think again!
+The EWM 2 cordless mop with its two tanks makes this possible – and conventional mops redundant.
+The rotating rollers are constantly wetted with fresh water while the collected dirt ends up in the dirty water tank.
+The device leaves floors up to 20% cleaner than conventional mops.* Thanks to its slimline shape and flexible swivel joint, the EWM 2 not only reaches easily under furniture but it also saves storage space.
 The floor drying time is only around two minutes, making it perfectly suitable for use on all types of hard floors (e.g. tiles, parquet, laminate, PVC and vinyl).
 The powerful lithium-ion battery has a run time of approx. 20 minutes.
 This allows you to clean up to 60 m² floor space using the device.

 Features and benefits